SEYCHELLES, MAURITIUS, RODRIGUES & RÉUNION BIRDING TOUR: DETAILED ITINERARY

 The main avian prizes of Mahé are the endangered endemic Seychelles Scops Owl, which currently appears to have a stable population of 80-160 pairs, and the endangered endemic Seychelles White-eye.
-The population of the white-eye on Mahé is thought to be only around 30-40 individuals and may still be decreasing, although fortunately a population of about 300 birds has now been found on the uninhabited islet of Conception.
-Both the white-eye and the scops owl will probably require a bit of effort to locate.
+The population of the white-eye on Mahé is thought to be only around 25-50 individuals and may still be decreasing, although fortunately a population of about 300 birds has now been found on the uninhabited islet of Conception.
+Both the white-eye and the scops owl can require a bit of effort to locate.

-The majority of the other nine bird species endemic to the Seychelles occur on Mahé and as we explore the mountain forests we will easily find Seychelles Kestrel, Seychelles Blue Pigeon (a spectacular deep blue pigeon with a white head and neck and a brilliant scarlet wattle on its crown), Seychelles Bulbul and Seychelles Sunbird.
+The majority of the other nine bird species endemic to the Seychelles Islands occur on Mahé and as we explore the mountain forests we will easily find Seychelles Kestrel, Seychelles Blue Pigeon (a spectacular deep blue pigeon with a white head and neck and a brilliant scarlet wattle on its crown), Seychelles Bulbul and Seychelles Sunbird.

 Among the introduced species that occur here are Malagasy Turtle Dove, Zebra Dove, Indian Myna and Red Fody.
-Western Cattle Egrets are found commonly in the lowlands and at the coast we should see a selection of shorebirds, including Grey (or Black-bellied) Plover, Whimbrel, Common Greenshank, Common Sandpiper and Ruddy Turnstone.
+Western Cattle Egrets are found commonly in the lowlands and, at the coast, we should see a selection of shorebirds, including Grey (or Black-bellied) Plover, Whimbrel, Common Greenshank, Common Sandpiper and Ruddy Turnstone.

-Praslin is sparsely populated and is the epitome of a tropical island paradise.
-This afternoon we shall visit the beautiful Vallée de Mai National Park where stands of the unique Coco-de-Mer, which produce the strange double coconut that is the largest seed in the plant kingdom, occur alongside other endemic palms.
+Seychelles, Mauritius, Rodrigues & Réunion: Days 3-4 Praslin is sparsely populated and is the epitome of a tropical island paradise.
+During our visit, we shall explore the beautiful Vallée de Mai National Park where stands of the unique Coco-de-Mer, which produce the strange double coconut that is the largest seed in the plant kingdom, which occur alongside other endemic palms.
 The main birding interest is provided by the very distinctive endemic Seychelles Black Parrot.

-This tiny uninhabited isle only a kilometre across is a BirdLife International reserve which safeguards one of only four populations of the Seychelles Warbler.
+It is just a short boat trip to the low-lying, mainly wooded island of Cousin.
+This tiny uninhabited isle less than a kilometre across is a BirdLife International reserve that safeguards one of only four populations of the Seychelles Warbler.
 Once considered to be critically endangered with a world population of only 30 individuals, the species has now increased to a stable population of around 2500 birds.

 We will also be looking for the Seychelles Magpie-Robin, the most endangered of the Seychelles endemics with a total population of only about 170 individuals.
 The magpie-robins are currently the subject of a BirdLife International conservation project to try to ensure their future.